-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.

 6.6 Inpatient care for CAR-T cell therapy

 If you receive treatment for CAR-T cell therapy at a specialised hospital, you must stay within 60 minutes' travel distance from that hospital in weeks 3 and 4 of the treatment.
 If you live further away from the hospital, you must move to an address within that 60-minute radius temporarily.
 This can be a hotel or holiday home.
 The presence of an informal caregiver is sufficient in such cases.